FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

 =======

 The best way to handle application secrets strongly depends on your use-case.
-In our minimal example we take one of the simplest approaches, viz. using environment variables.
+In our minimal example we take one of the simplest approaches, which is using environment variables.

 List of secrets: